tz-earl/tz-earl.github.io/_posts/2021-11-28-working-in-scrum-more-notes.md

 ---
 layout: post
-title:  'Working in Scrum – More Notes'
+title:  'More on Working in Scrum'
 date:   2021-11-29 00:00:00 -0700
 categories:
 ---